creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-05-Topology-AwareUncertaintyforImageSegmentation.md

 This process is entirely deterministic, therefore the author propose a stochastic version called the **Probabilistic DMT**.

 **Probabilistic DMT**.
 To make the generative process stochastic, the authors proposed a perturb and walk algorithm.
-The likelihood function is perturb by a random noise and a skeleton is sampled.
+The likelihood function is perturbed by a random noise and a skeleton is sampled.

 Formally, we consider a structure $$e$$ obtained following a V-path $$(c_s, c_m)$$ in the likelihood function $$f$$.
 To generate a variation $$\hat{e}$$ of the structure, a likelihood function $$f_n$$ is drawn from a distribution centered on $$f$$ :